Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### _transferNftAndPaySeller
-Paying eth or erc20 to seller and transferring nft token to highest buyer, clearing the auction request
+Pays the ethereum or erc20 to seller and transferring nft token to highest buyer, clearing the auction request